Sunday, 30 November 2025

 M&S Boxing Day Turkey Curry Crisps

-You will have to forgive me for not posting this packet of Christmas time poatato crisps before.
-If you have read by previous post you will have guessed something went terribly wrong with my Christmas plans last year.
+You will have to forgive me for not posting this packet of Christmas time potato crisps before.
+If you have read my previous post you will have guessed something went terribly wrong with my Christmas plans last year.
 The Chef and I picked up these crisps in Marks & Spencer a couple of weeks before Christmas when we went to stock up on our favourite pasta (it’s only available in M&S), but never got to try them.

 Anyway, here we are in April and I thought I’d better taste test this turkey curry flavour.